w3f/polkadot-wiki/docs/learn/learn-opengov.md

 stakeholders.
 The stated goal is to ensure that the majority of the stake can always command the network.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s first decentralised governance system (v1) was comprised of three main components.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s first governance system ([Governance V1](./learn-governance.md)) included three main components.

-1. Technical Committee - A technocratic committee to manage upgrade timelines.
+- The [Technical Committee](./learn-governance.md#technical-committee): A technocratic committee to manage upgrade timelines.
-2. Council - An approval-voted, elected executive "government" to manage parameters, admin and spending proposals.
+- The [Council](./learn-governance.md#council): An approval-voted, elected executive "government" to manage parameters, admin and spending proposals.
-3. Referenda - A general voting system for everything else which rewarded long-term stakeholders with increased influence.
+- The Public: All token holders who are not part of the Council or the Technical Committee.

 This system has functioned well over the first few years of operation, helping ensure appropriate usage of treasury funds and enabling timely upgrades and fixes.
 Like most early technologies, the systems and protocols must evolve as they mature to improve upon their shortcomings and keep up with modern advancements.
 For example, in Governance v1 all referenda carry the same weight as only one referenda can be voted on at a time and the voting period can last multiple weeks.
-This results in the system favoring careful consideration of very few proposals, as opposed to broad consideration of many.
-With that being said, OpenGov (previously referred to as Governance v2 while in development) is here!
+This resulted in the system favoring careful consideration of very few proposals, as opposed to broad consideration of many.

-OpenGov changes how the practical means of day-to-day decisions are made, making the repercussions of referenda better scoped and agile in order to dramatically increase the number of collective decisions the system is able to make.
+OpenGov changes how the practical means of day-to-day decisions are made, making the repercussions of referenda better scoped and agile in order to increase the number of collective decisions the system is able to make.

-**OpenGov is launched on Kusama.
-Once it is rigorously tested on Kusama, a proposal will be made for it to be deployed on Polkadot.**

 The following content will begin by walking through many of the core principles of governance on the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
-It is important to understand the roots of governance v1 to better understand the direction of the second iteration.
+It is important to understand the roots of [Governance v1](./learn-governance.md) to better understand the direction of OpenGov.
-These deltas and distinctions will be highlighted throughout the various sub-topics.

-This being said, it is also important to remember that governance is a constantly evolving protocol at this stage in its lifecycle.
-As updates for OpenGov are making their way to the networks, plans for future updates are already in development.

 ## Premise